Choosing a mattress

 Latex is a rubber with excellent elastic properties, which can be used for both the support and comfort layers.

-The benefits of latex are: it's supportive yet soft, has excellent bounciness (which people like during sex), it's lifetime is much longer than polyurethane's, and doesn't have the heat retention of memory foam (so it feels cooler during sleep).
+The benefits of latex are: it's supportive yet soft, has good bounciness (which people like during sex), it's lifetime is longer than polyurethane's, and doesn't have the heat retention of memory foam (so it feels cooler during sleep).

 Latex quality varies significantly.
 Something which is called "100% latex" could contain less than a third natural latex, while the rest is synthetic latex (to reduce the price); you can't see the difference just by looking at latex because all the components are blended.
 Considering that a slab that's made from 100% natural organic latex costs, for example, 4 times more than a cheap latex slab, you can see why most people shouldn't reject latex which is not all natural.